amlacommerce/znode-docs/docs/data-management/derived-data/README.md

 1. Select the desired catalog in the `Catalog` field.
 1. Click `Create Index` to create the new empty index.

-Note: This step is optional.
-This step can be safely skipped because Znode will automatically create the index if necessary when triggering the publish in the next step.
+Note: This step is optional in the more recent versions of Znode.
+This step can now be safely skipped because Znode will automatically create the index if necessary when triggering the publish in the next step.

 ### Step 4: Re-publish Store